 If you want to mine your own diamonds, go to Arkansas.
 The Crater of Diamonds State Park is the world’s only diamond mine open to the public, where tourists and rock enthusiasts can dig for a fee.
-An average of 74,000 visitors come to the park each year, but only one out of 100 visitors finds a diamond.
+An average of 74,000 visitors come to the park each year, but only one out of 100 visitors find a diamond.

 Diamonds were first mined in India over 2,800 years ago.
 The largest diamond ever found was discovered in South Africa in 1905, and is called the Cullinan Diamond, weighing 3,106 carats.
 It has since been cut several times, and most of the pieces belong to the Queen of England.

 The largest diamond ever found in the U.S. was discovered in 1924 in the Crater of Diamonds State Park in Arkansas.
 Called the Uncle Sam Diamond, it weighs 40.23 carats.

 No matter your desired size, shape, or color, our expert gemologists will work with you to find the perfect diamond and design your ideal ring.
 With years of experience and a wealth of knowledge, our staff is eager to assist you.